-\Address reprint requests to: M.A.A., 209, Neungdong-ro, Gwangjin-gu, Seoul, Republic of Korea, E-mail: m.almasani@sejong.ac.kr, or D.-H.K., 50, Yonsei-ro, Seodaemun-gu, Seoul, Republic of Korea, E-mail: donghyunkim@yonsei.ac.kr
+Address reprint requests to: M.A.A., 209, Neungdong-ro, Gwangjin-gu, Seoul, Republic of Korea, E-mail: m.almasani@sejong.ac.kr, or D.-H.K., 50, Yonsei-ro, Seodaemun-gu, Seoul, Republic of Korea, E-mail: donghyunkim@yonsei.ac.kr

-From the Department of Electrical and Electronic Engineering, College of Engineering, Yonsei University, Seoul, Republic of Korea; Department of Electrical and Computer Engineering, Carnegie Mellon University, Pittsburgh, Pennsylvania, USA; Neuroscience Research Institute, Gachon University, Incheon, Republic of Korea; Department of Neurology, Gachon University College of Medicine, Gil Medicial Center, Incheon, Republic of Korea; Department of Radiology, Gachon University College of Medicine, Gil Medical Center, Incheon, Republic of Korea; Department of Radiology, Seoul National University Hospital, Seoul, Republic of Korea; Department of Radiology, Seoul National University College of Medicine, Seoul, Republic of Korea; Department of Psychiatry, Seoul National University College of Medicine, Seoul, Republic of Korea; Department of Psychiatry, Seoul National University College of Medicine, Seoul, Republic of Korea; Institute of Human Behavioral Medicine, Medical Research Center Seoul National University, Seoul, Republic of Korea; and Department of Artificial Intelligence, College of Software & Convergence Technology, Daeyang Al Center, Sejong University, Seoul, Republic of Korea
+From the 1Department of Electrical and Electronic Engineering, College of Engineering, Yonsei University, Seoul, Republic of Korea; 2Department of Electrical and Computer Engineering, Carnegie Mellon University, Pittsburgh, Pennsylvania, USA; 3Neuroscience Research Institute, Gachon University, Incheon, Republic of Korea; 4Department of Neurology, Gachon University College of Medicine, Gil Medical Center, Incheon, Republic of Korea; 5Department of Radiology, Gachon University College of Medicine, Incheon, Republic of Korea; 6Department of Radiology, Seoul National University College of Medicine, Gil Medical Center, Incheon, Republic of Korea; 6Department of Radiology, Seoul, Republic of Korea; 7Department of Radiology, Seoul, Republic of Korea; 7Department of Radiology, Seoul, Republic of Korea; 8Department of Neuropsychiatry, Seoul, Republic of Korea; 8Department of Radiology, Seoul, National University Hospital, Seoul, Republic of Korea; 9Department of Republic of Korea; 8Department of Receiver, Seoul, Republic of Korea; 10Institute of Human Behavioral Medicine, Medical Research Center Seoul National University, Seoul, Republic of Korea; and 11Department of Artificial Intelligence, College of Software & Convergence Technology, Daeyang Al Center, Sejong University, Seoul, Republic of Korea;

-Cerebral microbleeds (CMBs) are microscopic brain hemorrhages that can be caused by structural distortions of the small blood vessels.
-These lesions have clinical implications for various diseases, such as cerebral amyloid angiopathy, cerebrovascular disease, traumatic brain damage, and Alzheimer's disease.
-Pathological observations revealed that CMBs cause damage to surrounding brain tissues, leading to dementia, dysfunction, and cognitive impairment.
-According to a related study, CMBs are regularly identified not only in people with stroke but also in healthy elderly individuals.
-Therefore, for proper diagnosis and treatment, it is very important to accurately distinguish CMBs from their mimics, such as iron deposits, calcifications, and veins seen in neuro-MRI.
+Cerebral microbleeds (CMBs) are microscopic brain hemorrhages that can be caused by structural distortions of the small blood vessels.1 These lesions have clinical implications for various diseases, such as cerebral amyloid angiopathy, cerebrovascular disease, traumatic brain damage, and Alzheimer's disease.2 Pathological observations revealed that CMBs cause damage to surrounding brain tissues, leading to dementia, dysfunction, and cognitive impairment.3 According to a related study, CMBs are regularly identified not only in people with stroke but also in healthy elderly individuals.1 Therefore, for proper diagnosis and treatment, it is very important to accurately distinguish CMBs from their mimics, such as iron deposits, calcifications, and veins seen in neuro-MRI.

-MRI is widely used for detecting CMBs.
-In particular, susceptibility-weighted imaging (SWI), a technique for reconstructing images with improved visibility of susceptibility sources, is preferred in clinical situations.
-According to the theory of susceptibility in brain tissue, CMBs generate inhomogeneity in the magnetic field surrounding them, resulting in small spherical regions with hypointensities on the reconstructed SWI images.
-Due to the high sensitivity of SWI to hemosiderin, it can reveal even minute CMBs.
-Nevertheless, it is still difficult to detect CMBs because they are highly variable in position and very small in size, and numerous mimics, such as flow voids from blood vessels or air-bone interfaces, exist.
+MRI is widely used for detecting CMBs.4 In particular, susceptibility-weighted imaging (SWI), a technique for reconstructing images with improved visibility of susceptibility sources, is preferred in clinical situations.5 According to the theory of susceptibility in brain tissue, CMBs generate inhomogeneity in the magnetic field surrounding them, resulting in small spherical regions with hypointensities on the reconstructed SWI images.
+Due to the high sensitivity of SWI to hemosiderin, it can reveal even minute CMBs.6 Nevertheless, it is still difficult to detect CMBs because they are highly variable in position and very small in size, and numerous mimics, such as flow voids from blood vessels or air-bone interfaces, exist.5

-Many of the recently published works on the automatic detection of CMBs consist of two separate stages: 1) the CMB candidate detection stage, which employs conventional detection algorithms such as fast radial symmetry transform (FRST) or the CNN-based networks (eg YOLO detector), and 2) the false-positive (FP) reduction stage via CNN, which classifies the potential candidates of the first stage into CMB or non-CMB.7-11 For example, a two-stage framework consisting of FRST as a candidate detection network and 3D-CNN as an FP reduction network was developed.
+Many of the recently published works on the automatic detection of CMBs consist of two separate stages: 1) the CMB candidate detection stage, which employs conventional detection algorithms such as fast radial symmetry transform (FRST) or the CNN-based networks (eg YOLO detector), and 2) the false-positive (FP) reduction stage via CNN, which classifies the potential candidates of the first stage into CMB or non-CMB.^{7-11} For example, a two-stage framework^{8,9} consisting of FRST as a candidate detection network and 3D-CNN as an FP reduction network was developed.
 The usage of FRST for candidate detection could help to simplify model training procedures and prevent the risk of over-fitting.
-However, the first stage with FRST took about 80% of the whole computation time.
+However, the first stage with FRST took about 80% of the whole computation time.8